Container in React Diagram Component

 NOTE

-Container from symbol palette
+Container from Symbol Palette

-To learn more, refer to the Symbol Palette documentation.
+For detailed symbol palette integration steps, refer to the Symbol Palette documentation.

 Container